 For other ways to stay active, like free workout classes (including virtual classes!) and other resources, tips, and tricks, check out

 Plant/Gardening Share and Learn

 Plant-minded friends, come join us to share about our indoor and outdoor gardening adventures!
 Talk about your favorite plants and favorite planting tips and learn from others as well.
 We meet every other Friday at noon.
-If you’re interested in joining, you can find event information on the SPH Community Calendar or please contact Joonie Kim or Emily Chow.
+If you’re interested in joining, you can find event information on the BPH Community Calendar or please contact Joonie Kim or Emily Chow.

 - Ergonomics Tips for Working at Home

 Viewing the Computer

 Some important factors in preventing or reducing the symptoms of Computer Vision Syndrome (CVS) have to do with the computer and how it is used.
 This includes lighting conditions, chair comfort, location of reference materials, position of the monitor, and the use of rest breaks.

 - Location of computer screen – Most people find it more comfortable to view a computer when the eyes are looking downward.
 Optimally, the computer screen should be 15 to 20 degrees below eye level (about 4 or 5 inches) as measured from the center of the screen and 20 to 28 inches from the eyes.